 From Bad Tölz we headed through lots of smaller places before getting to Benediktbeuern where we joined a gravel track.
-We were well on our way when man stopped us asking if we were from Holland since apparently half of the Netherlands were out cycling in the locale.
+We were well on our way when a man stopped us asking if we were from Holland since apparently half of the Netherlands seem to cycle here.
 We explained our route to Le Havre, and he said first ‘clean’ and then ‘without pancakes’!
-(In different contexts, sauber means ‘respect’ and ohne Schmarn ‘no joke’).
+(In different contexts, sauber means ‘respect’ and ohne Schmarrn ‘no joke’).
 Anyway, he then told us we shouldn’t go left along the way we were planning, but instead go straight on and he could show us the way.
 He then asked where we were staying and we said we had no plan but to find somewhere in Murnau.
 He invited us to stay with him and his wife, and after a bit of hesitation, we accepted.
 This involved a very large U-turn and we are now 20 km east of Murnau.
 We have however been spoilt rotten and we have thoroughly enjoyed ourselves once we got relaxed and trusted this man and his wife who eventually arrived.
-He cooked us pancake soup (Flädlisuppe), a delicious gulash and then lemon icecream pudding.
+He cooked us pancake soup (Flädlisuppe), a delicious goulash and then lemon ice-cream pudding.
 We even got to use their washing machine and tumble dryer!!
 Jokes, stories etc have all been shared and a good time had 🙂

 They chatted with us about the route and they seem to be keen to cycle with us tomorrow!

-Anyway, breakfast is calling at 07:30 tomorrow so in a guest room of a random was stranger now acquaintants house we are off to get some well-earnt sleep!!
+Anyway, breakfast is calling at 07:30 tomorrow so in a guest room of a random stranger, but now an acquaintant’s house, we are off to get some well-earnt sleep!!

 Highest point climbed: 789m